 Do you speak another language than English?
 Are you willing to translate UpdraftPlus into your language?

 - If you are the main translator for a language and include the phrases from our add-ons in your translation, then we’ll give you free vouchers for UpdraftPlus Premium upon completion of the translation.

 If you are ready to start, then here’s what to do:

 1. Check that no existing translation exists

 If you’re using WordPress in your local language, but UpdraftPlus is still showing in English, then no translation yet exists in the stable version.
 However, possibly someone else has already started work.
-Email us at [email protected] to check (and if one has already started, you can share the work-load and finish the job quicker).
+Contact us using the contact form below to check (and if one has already started, you can share the work-load and finish the job quicker).

 2. Start translating UpdraftPlus!